AminMasoudi/AminMasoudi.github.io/content/Projects/SNA.md

 **Objective:**

-Your task is to design and implement a program that analyzes a social network represented as a graph.
+The task is to design and implement a program that analyzes a social network represented as a graph.
 The program should allow users to input the graph, specify query parameters, and retrieve meaningful insights about the network.

 **Graph Representation:**